-News archive for Energy Lab
+News archive for Bergen Energy Lab (BEL)

 The date is now set for our half-day seminar at HVL this spring!
 This is the third in a series of transport related half day seminars considers the topic of a more sustainable future for aviation